ukantjadia/Projects/README.md

 ### 22. YT-PRO

-- **Description**: An automated YT-Shorts channel, this project contains a shell script that searches a given title on YouTube and then creates another short video from a small snap of multiple shorts gather from that topic
+- **Description**: An automated YT-Shorts channel, this project contains a shell script that searches a given title on YouTube and then creates another short video from a small snap of multiple shorts gathered from that topic
-- **Tech/Language**:  ffmpeg, wget,Shell, Linux, bash,
+- **Tech/Language**:  FFmpeg, wget, Shell, Linux, bash,
 - **Links**: <https://github.com/ukantjadia/yt-pro>

 ### 23. NLTK text Processing on Twtties Dataset

 - **Description**: Utilizes the BeautifulSoup and HTML scraping for scraping the tweets from the tweeter and doing the sentiment analysis. the main focus of this project is to develop the report based on the people's reaction towards the new technology ChatGPT.
-Also used the NLTK and Spacy library of text/tweet handling and sentiment Analysis.
+Also used the NLTK and Spacy libraries for text/tweet handling and sentiment Analysis.
 - **Tech/Language**: NLTK, Spacy, , Python, Shell, Dart
 - **Links**: <https://github.com/ukantjadia/NLTK>

 ### 24. Cluster Prediction

-- **Description**: This was a basic project with in-depth detailing of each action to find the optimal number of cluster for a given dataset.
+- **Description**: This was a basic project with in-depth detailing of each action to find the optimal number of clusters for a given dataset.
 - **Tech/Language**: ML, Clustering, Python
 - **Links**: <https://github.com/ukantjadia/TSF-GRIP-Tasks/tree/Main/Task-02>